Azure/reliable-web-app-pattern-java/README.md

 Substitute the environment name and database password for your own values.

 By default, Azure resources are sized for a "development" mode.
-To select the production mode:
+Set the `APP_ENVIRONMENT` to `prod` using the following code to deploy production SKUs:

 ```shell
 azd env set APP_ENVIRONMENT prod
 ```

-The following Azure resources change when changing to production mode:
+The following table lists the the development and production SKU differences.

 | Service | Dev SKU | Prod SKU | SKU options |
 | --- | --- | --- | --- |